Pennsylvania is home to many iconic events, and one of the most well-known is the annual reenactment of the Battle of Gettysburg held each July.

 The Cavalry Demonstration consisted of a group of horse-riding reenactors going through a variety of moves and showing how cavalry units would more on a battlefield.
 This demonstration lasted about 30 minutes and was quite interesting to watch.

 I also had a chance to see what the program called a “Full Scale Skirmish”.
-In this skirmish, the two sides were set up several hundred yards from each other across along a large field.
+In this skirmish, the two sides were set up several hundred yards from each other across a large field.
 Spectators started setting up over an hour early (some even came prepared with chairs).
 So, if you want a front-row seat, make sure to arrive at the battlefield early.

 The skirmish lasted about 45-60 minutes and started with a large number of cannons firing back and forth.
 I’d definitely recommend bringing some sort of ear protection, especially for children, as the cannons can get quite loud.